javieracrich/qu-word-finder/readme.md

 # READ ME !!
-In order to demonstrate the code optimizations I made 2 methods:
+In order to demonstrate the code optimizations I made 2 word finders:
-1. Find() (used as a baseline in the benchmarks)
+1. WordFinder (used as a baseline in the benchmarks)
-2. FindOptimized() (optimized version)
+2. OptimizedWordFinder (optimized version)

 ## The solution has 3 projects.
 1. WordFinder: A library with the WordFinder and OptimizedWordFinder classes